rodneyshupe/Cookbook/Recipes/Sauces/QuickTartarSauce.rst

 ----------

 Combine all ingredients in small bowl.
-Cover with plastic wrap and refrigerate until flavors meld, about 15 minutes.
+Cover with plastic wrap and refrigerate until flavours meld, about 15 minutes.

 Tartar Sauce with Dill